sekR4/Code-Assistant-Tests/README.md

 -   The backend was created without any issues.
 Frontend didn't work as expected.
 Couldn't upload a file.
 Not sure what the issue was.
 Don't have much experience with it.
 Gave up.

 ![](img-to-text-with-continue.dev/screenshot_webapp.png)

+### Cline ❌

+-   Same as Continue.
+Mac gets loud quickly with too much context
+-   No autocomplete like Copilot or Continue.
+Maybe combo Cline & Continue does the trick?
+-   Didn't even get the first prompt to work.
+Divide & Conquer wasn't possible.
+Cline always wanted to create frontend & backend at once.
+-   Context in `.clinerules` was always repeated.
+Yet, deleting and adding details into the prompt didn't help either.
+-   Gave up.